-Comprehensive Safari Packing List & Safari Advice - for just about all safaris: Why do we spend so much time thinking through and creating our safari packing lists to ensure they are the best out there?
+⊙ This safari packing list has been a decade in the making and has been made by our safari packing list experts to ensure that you pack the correct safari clothing and gear for just about all types of safaris: game drive safaris, walking safaris, canoe or paddling safaris, horse safaris, gorilla safaris, and mountain trekking safaris.
 In a sentence: we are dedicated to ensuring that you have the most incredible time on safari and packing the right safari clothing, safari luggage, safari binoculars, and all the other important safari accessories is key to this.

-As a general introduction to the safari experience, most safaris start early in the morning and will be on open safari vehicles with little protection from wind and rain.
-Therefore, the rule of thumb is to dress in layers for all activities.
-For more in-depth information on what to pack for your safari and why, we recommend that you read through our safari clothing advice, safari luggage advice, safari binocular advice, and our safari accessories advice pages.
+⊙ As a general introduction to the safari experience, most safaris start early in the morning and will be on open safari vehicles with little protection from wind and rain.
+The rule of thumb is to dress in layers for all activities.
+For more in-depth information on what to pack for your safari - and why - we recommend that you read through our safari clothing advice, safari luggage advice, safari binocular advice, and our safari accessories advice pages.

-seeing proof that the built-in insect repellent has been proven to work by asking to see the laboratory test results;
+2. Safari clothing which offers a built-in insect defence.
+Insist on seeing proof that the built-in anti-insect treatment has been proven to work by asking to see the laboratory test results;

 5. As we all prefer to smell fresh, select safari clothing that uses an anti-microbial or anti-bacterial fabric.
 This also means that you will be able to wear the same safari clothing for longer and so pack less and travel lighter.